Lab Faculty and Staff

 Website

-Alan Kuntz is an Assistant Professor in the Kahlert School of Computing and the Robotics Center at the University of Utah, where he leads the Artificial intelligence and Robotics in Medicine (ARM) lab.
+Alan Kuntz is an Assistant Professor in the Kahlert School of Computing and the Robotics Center at the University of Utah.
 Prior to joining the University of Utah, he was a postdoctoral scholar at the Vanderbilt Institute for Surgery and Engineering and the Department of Mechanical Engineering at Vanderbilt University.
 He holds a B.S. degree in Computer Science from the University of New Mexico, and M.S. and Ph.D. degrees in Computer Science from the University of North Carolina at Chapel Hill.
 His research focuses on healthcare applications of artificial intelligence, design optimization, and robot motion planning.

 James Ferguson, Ph.D.